-Early Art Deco 15kt Diamond & Ruby Mizpah Ring
+Early Art Deco 15kt Diamond & Ruby Mizpah Ring ON HOLD

 The word "MIZPAH" (sometimes written as "Mizpeh") is the Hebrew word for "watchtower," and a name from the Bible.
 Although it generally refers to a place near Gilead, it first appears in the book of Genesis, where it references a stone monument built by Jacob and Laban as a covenant of peace.
 The pillar of stones represented a bond between Jacob and Laban, leading the word "Mizpah" to hold a similar meaning.
 In Laban's words, "The Lord watch between you and me, when we are absent one from the other."
 The word "Mizpah" has henceforth become recognized as a symbolic bond between two people, even when in absence of one another.